devmrwor/react-hooks-props-basics/README.md

 }
 ```

 You should see something new in the above code.
-Our function now takes an
+Our function has a parameter
-argument called `props`.
+defined called `props`.
 Also, inside the return statement, we have this funky
 syntax: `{props.articleText}`.

 This line is telling React to place the value that `props.articleText`